agsthk/Instruments/Instruments_Documentation/Instruments_LabNotebook/Instruments_CodingNotes/Instruments_CodingNotes_20250912.md

 - Added the minimum and maximum instrument temperature and median d(Temp)/dt to calibration outputs
 - Revised averaging time to only be in there once
 - Reordered calibration output to have extra information after
+# characterize_zeros.py
+- Want to check for any correlation between instrument temperature and UZA standard deviation (LOD)
+- LOD is 3 times the uncertainty in y
+- From here, it's just following the same procedure as with the offset